What are bifocal glasses?

 These bifocal lenses are usually called “executive bifocals” but we couldn’t resist telling you the story of how these lenses came to be.

-Besides the challenge of being president, Benjamin Franklin had difficulty with his near and distance viewing.
+Besides the challenge of being a founding father Benjamin Franklin had difficulty with his near and distance viewing.
 Cleverly, he took two lenses, one for close reading, one for distance and proceeded to cut them both in half to fit into his spectacles.

 Today, the Franklin or executive lens is made of just one lens but still bears the defining split line across the front of the lens.